join the orchestra

 There are no tuition, registration, or membership fees for this project.

-The GFFO is non-profit and depends on grants and donations to cover our operating costs.
+The GFFO is a nonprofit organization that relies on grants and donations to cover most of our outreach operating costs.
 We accept and appreciate financial contributions of any amount.
-However, we're always honored to be able to provide services for anyone who shares our commitment to musical excellence to the best of our ability.
+However, we're always honored to provide services to anyone who shares our commitment to musical excellence, at no cost.

 What instruments can be played in the GFFO?